 The Bahamas has quite an American vibe to it and is clearly more geared towards tourists.
 The Turks and Caicos, on the other hand, feels more laid back and Caribbean.

 When it comes to nightlife, the Bahamas wins hands down.
 The islands come alive at night, with good bars, restaurants, and casinos to enjoy.
 The Turks and Caicos, however, is a lot more subdued when the sun goes down, and it can be a struggle to sometimes fill your evenings.

 The Bahamas is a fascinating mix of culture, with African, British and American influences.
-In fact with its close proximity to the U.S., there’s no doubt there’s a very ‘American’ feel to the tourist hot-spots in the Bahamas.
+But with its close proximity to the U.S., there’s a very ‘American’ feel to the tourist hot-spots in the Bahamas.

 However, the Bahamas still has much culture on offer.